-- 1) Did the offeror provide an interior layout? - 2) What is the condition of flooring, walls, ceiling, heating, water heater, and any operating equipment and appliances? - 3) What is the wear of finishes, color of finishes and are there odors identified? - 4) How many bedrooms? - 5) How many bathrooms?
-(Dwellings with more than one bathroom will be ranked higher).
+- 1) What is the condition of flooring, walls, ceiling, heating, water heater, and any operating equipment and appliances? - 2) What is the wear of finishes, color of finishes and are there odors identified? - 3) Did the space match with the proposal provided?

 SEC.
-5.09 CONTRACT COST (COST PROPOSAL - 40 POINTS MAXIMUM)
+5.10 CONTRACT COST (COST PROPOSAL - 40 POINTS MAXIMUM)

 Overall, a minimum of 40% of the total evaluation points will be assigned to cost.
-After the procurement officer applies any applicable preferences, the offeror with the lowest total cost will receive the maximum number of points allocated to cost per 2 AAC 12.260(c).
+After the Procurement Officer applies any applicable preferences, the Offeror with the lowest total cost will receive the maximum number of points allocated to cost per 2 AAC 12.260(c).
 The point allocations for cost on the other proposals will be determined using the following formula:

-[(Price of Lowest Cost Proposal) x (Maximum Points for Cost)] \div (Cost of Each Higher Priced Proposal)
+[(Price of Lowest Cost Proposal) x (Maximum Points for Cost)] ÷ (Cost of Each Higher Priced Proposal)